Stock market today: Asian shares mostly rise after Wall Street's record rally

 “The yen has been a notable gainer verses the greenback, with attention focused on the upcoming spring wage negotiations known as ‘shunto,’ as the outcome of this could impact the Bank of Japan’s preference for when to end their policy of negative interest rates,” said Tim Waterer, chief market analyst at KCM Trade.

-Speculation is rife that Japan’s central bank is getting ready to end its super-easy monetary policy, which is below zero, and start raising interest rates.
+Speculation is rife that Japan’s central bank is getting ready to end its super-easy monetary policy, which has set interest rates below zero, and start raising rates.

 On Wall Street, the S&P 500 jumped 1.1% to top its all-time high set last week.
 The Dow Jones Industrial Average climbed 235 points, or 0.6%, and the Nasdaq composite jumped 1.5%.

-All three indexes began the day with losses after a highly anticipated report on inflation said U.S. consumers paid prices that were a bit higher last month than economists expected.
-The worse-than-expected data kept the door closed on hopes that the Federal Reserve could deliver long-sought cuts to interest rates at its meeting next week.
+All three indexes began the day with losses after a highly anticipated report on inflation said U.S. consumers paid slightly higher prices than economists expected last month.
+The worse-than-expected data kept the door closed for long-sought cuts to interest rates at the Federal Reserve meeting next week.

-But the inflation figures were still close to expectations, and traders held onto hopes that the longer-term trend downward means the Fed will begin the hoped-for cuts in June.
+But the inflation figures were still close to expectations, and traders held on to hopes that the longer-term trend downward means the Fed will begin the cuts in June.
 That helped stock indexes to reverse their losses as the day progressed.

 Plus, inflation may not be as hot in reality as the morning’s report suggested.